UPC/ravada/docs/docs/INSTALL.rst

 Hardware
 --------

-It depends on the number and the type of the virtual machines.
-For most places
+It depends on the number and type of virtual machines.
+For common scenarios, the server memory, storage, and network bandwidth will be the most critical.

 Memory
 ~~~~~~